Toyota establishes research institute in China to study hydrogen, green technologies

 The move dovetails with Toyota's announcement this month that it would offer carmakers and suppliers around the world free access to nearly 24,000 patents for electric vehicle technologies.

-Executive vice president Shigeki Terashi told Reuters earlier this month that the automaker intended to become a tier 2 supplier of hybrid systems and that it had already received enquiries from more than 50 companies.
+Executive vice-president Shigeki Terashi told Reuters earlier this month that the carmaker intended to become a tier 2 supplier of hybrid systems and that it had already received enquiries from more than 50 companies.

+Later on Monday, Toyota said that it had started to supply fuel cell vehicle parts to Chinese commercial vehicle maker Foton and SinoHytec, without giving financial details of the deal.

+The company said in a statement that it hopes to cooperate with more companies in China to promote fuel cell vehicle penetration in China.

 REUTERS